In general, when formatting a list for import into your DemandCenter database, requirements for the list include:

 - Standard and Custom Prospect Fields may also be included as columns in your list, if applicable.
 It is not necessary to include ALL existing Prospects Fields in your list -- include only the Prospect Fields that you would like to update in your database.
 Custom Fields will need to have been set-up in DemandCenter prior to list import.
 In addition, when mapping Multi-Select custom fields, multiple selected values should be separated by commas ( , ).

-- The list must be imported as either a "Tab delimited" or "Comma Delimited" text file.
+- The list must be imported as either a "Tab delimited" or "Comma Delimited" text file, such as a ".csv" file.

 To ensure proper handling of multi-byte characters, we recommend saving your lists as UNICODE (PC users) / UTF-16 file (Mac users).